Bibliography

 🔗 The initiative's website https://actinitiative.org/

-🔗 the sheet relating to ACT, from the ABC overview of methods.
+🔗 the fact sheet related to ACT, from ABC's panorama of methods.

 ACT Evaluation or ACT Assessment

-The ACT (Accelerate Climate Transition) method Assessment covers both aspects of carbon accounting: reporting and taking action.
-It is an extra-financial rating intended for the investors of the audited company aimed at assessing the company's position with respect to a sectoral “2°” trajectory.
-The method therefore relies heavily on the tools of the Science Based Targets.
+The ACT (Accelerate Climate Transition) method Evaluation covers the two aspects of carbon accounting: reporting and moving to action.
+It is an extra-financial rating intended for investors in the audited company aimed at assessing the company's position relative to a sectoral "2°" trajectory.
+The method therefore strongly relies on tools from the Science Based Targets.

-The auditor therefore observes the company's past (actions already taken), its present (comparison with its sector of activity) and the projected future (planned actions).
-A three-part score evaluates the company's position with respect to its trajectory, the coherence of the various indicators and the auditor's confidence in the probable evolution of the score.
+The auditor therefore observes the company's past (actions already taken), its present (comparison with its sector) and the projected future (planned actions).
+A three-part score evaluates the company's position relative to its trajectory, the coherence of the different indicators and the auditor's confidence in the likely evolution of the score.

-ACT sectoral frameworks also provide guidance on the actions to take to enter a “2°” trajectory: companies are thus encouraged to move to action.
+ACT's sectoral frameworks likewise provide guidance on the actions to take to enter a "2°" trajectory: companies are thus encouraged to take action.

 For more information, you can consult: